The Best Swimming Holes in Vermont

 Four Corner Falls, Jay Branch Gorge

-Situated on Jay Brach, Four Corner Falls makes stunning Vermont swimming holes.
-The height of the waterfalls is about 12 feet, and shedding intensity is medium to high depending on the season.
-The area is accessible via a hiking trail which is easy to moderate in difficulty.
+Situated on Jay Brach, Four Corners Falls is a stunning Vermont swimming hole.
+The waterfalls are about 12 feet high, and shedding intensity is medium to high, depending on the season.
+The area is accessible via an easy-to-moderate hiking trail.
 You can enjoy swimming in the cold water and partake in cliff jumping.
 But do not jump from every cliff that you see.
-There are rocks underneath the water which may produce an injury.
+There are rocks underwater that may cause injury.

 Hence, ask the other tourists about the safe spots for that activity.
 Besides that, the landscape is filled with free lush green trees, which make a stunning background in the photos.
 Water is running, so it is as clean as it gets.